CIIS marked its 58th anniversary with community-wide celebration, collective art-making, and the President's Service Distinction Awards.

 IWF participant

-January is a time of openings and closings, and on January 31st, CIIS’ Division of Community Engagement and Belonging (DCEB) and their community partner, Healing Clinic Collective (HCC), hosted an afternoon that harvested the abundant wisdom gathered from their Integral Wellness Fellowship.
+January is a time of openings and closings, and on January 31st, CIIS’ Division of Community Engagement and Belonging (DCEB) and their community partner, Healing Clinic Collective (HCC), hosted an afternoon that harvested the abundant wisdom gathered from their Integrated Wellness Fellowship.

 The Integrated Wellness Fellowship (IWF) was a yearlong program designed to train emerging clinicians in cultural and ancestral healing practices while strengthening their clinical skills in community-based settings.
 The Integrated Wellness Fellowship was supported by a grant from the Robert Wood Johnson Foundation awarded to Healing Clinic Collective (HCC), with CIIS serving as a key institutional partner in implementing the yearlong, cohort-based hybrid program during the 2024–25 academic year.